 Eligible distance learners may transfer up to 70 semester credits from community colleges, military coursework, professional certifications, credit by exam, and advanced placement courses.

-Capitol is regionally accredited by the Commission on Higher Education of the Middle States Association of Universities and Schools.
+Capitol Technology University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 Fort Kent, Maine